ManuelElizaldi/PaceCalculator/README.md

 When I first started developing the website for this project, I faced a roadblock that offered me a lesson.
 Initially, I planned to use Heroku to deploy my web app but soon realized that their free-tier service was terminated.
 I was determined, and this obstacle was not going to stop me.
 I still wanted to build my project, so I did some research on potential alternatives and found out about a couple of options.
 Ultimately, I decided on Render since the deployment process was fairly simple.
 My lesson here was to not give up if your plan does not work.
 You need to be adaptable and able to learn on the go.
 As Bruce Lee famously said, "Be like water"; don't get contained in one technology, embrace the freedom of trying other options.

 ## Future Plans For This Project
+### Make sure you ⭐ this project, I plan to add new features!
-My next step for this project is to build an app that can be used in android phones (possibly iphones too) without needing access to the internet.
+My next step for this project is to build an app that can be downloaded to android phones (possibly iphones too) and that can be used without using internet.